University of Barcelona: History

 The 1596 Ordinances once more showed the need for reform.
 These followed hard on the heels of earlier Ordinances passed in 1539 and 1559, in which the competitive examination system for the appointment of professors had been introduced.

-This period was brought to a close with the Decree issued on October 23, 1714, by the Royal High Commission for Justice and Government of Catalonia – created by the Duke of Berwick – ordering the immediate transfer of the Faculties of Philosophy, Law and Canon Law to Cervera.
+This period was brought to a close with the Decree issued on 23 October 1714, by the Royal High Commission for Justice and Government of Catalonia – created by the Duke of Berwick – ordering the immediate transfer of the Faculties of Philosophy, Law and Canon Law to Cervera as a punishment for the opposition to Bourbons’ rule.
 Barcelona was to keep its Faculty of Medicine and the Cordelles School of Humanities, governed by the Jesuits.
 Plans to open the University of Cervera did not get underway until 1715, and it did not start its academic work until 1717, as the successor to the six Catalan universities closed down by Philip V. The first statutes of the new University of Cervera were passed in 1725.

-"The University of Barcelona was closed by the Bourbon dynasty after the War of the Spanish Succession from 1714 until 1837".
+"The University of Barcelona was closed by the Bourbon dynasty after the War of the Spanish Succession from 1714 until 1837."
 The university was restored to Barcelona during the liberal revolution during the reign of Isabella II.
 In 1837, the University of Cervera was transferred to Barcelona, the capital of the principality.
 From that moment forth it was recognized as the cultural home of the four Catalonia and the Balearic Islands.

 On its return the University was housed initially in the Convent of Carme, which had been disestablished a few years earlier.
 Here the Faculties of Canon Law, Law and Theology were provisionally installed.
 The Faculty of Medicine took up residence in the Royal Academy of Medicine, next door to the Hospital of Santa Creu.
 Thus, all the Faculties were now located in just two streets – carrer Hospital and carrer del Carme.

 The inadequate nature of these premises soon gave rise to the need to construct a larger home for the University, and in 1863, work began on Elies Rogent's new building, though it would not be fully completed until 1882.
 Its construction was to have major repercussions for the city, since it was one of the first buildings to be raised outside the ancient city walls.